AxisArch/Axis/README.md

 # Axis
 Axis is Grasshopper plugin for McNeel's Rhinoceros 3D that facilitates the intuitive programming and simulation of industrial robots.
 The library is written in C# and compiled against .NET 4.5.1.
-The library is under constant development, and we are always working on new features and integrations.
+It's under constant development, and we welcome feature suggestions.
 We're currently busy with:

 - [x] Component cleanup and simplification
 - [x] Online control for IRC5 controllers